Amnesia: Patient R.B.

 Patient R.B. was a normally functioning man until the age of 52.
 At age 50, he had been diagnosed with angina and had surgery for heart problems on two occasions.
 After an ischemic episode (reduction of blood to the brain) that was caused from a heart bypass surgery, R.B. demonstrated a loss of anterograde memory, but almost no loss of retrograde memory, with the exception of a couple of years before his surgery, and presented no sign of any other cognitive impairment.
-It wasn't until after his death that researchers had the chance to examine his brain, when they found his lesions were restricted to the CA1 portion of the hippocampus.
+It was not until after his death that researchers had the chance to examine his brain, when they found his lesions were restricted to the CA1 portion of the hippocampus.
 This case study led to important research involving the role of the hippocampus and the function of memory.

 Patient G.D.

 Patient G.D. was a white male born in 1940 who served in the Navy.
 He was diagnosed with chronic kidney failure and received hemodialysis treatment for the rest of his life.
 In 1983, he went to the hospital for elective parathyroidectomy.
-He also had a left thyroid lobectomy because of the severe loss of blood in his left lobe.
+He also had a left thyroid lobectomy because of severe loss of blood in his left lobe.
 He began having cardiac problems as a result of the surgery and became very agitated.
 Even five days after being released from the hospital he was unable to remember what had happened to him.
 Aside from memory impairment, none of his other cognitive processes seemed to be affected.
 He did not want to be involved in much research, but through memory tests he took with doctors, they were able to ascertain that his memory problems were present for the next 9.5 years until his death.
 After he died, his brain was donated to science, photographed, and preserved for future study.